ElektraInitiative/libelektra/src/plugins/README.md

 - [path](path) by checking files on filesystem
 - [type](type) using runtime type checking (CORBA types)
 - [enum](enum) compares the keyvalue against a list of valid values
-- [calculate](calculate) compares the keyvalue with a mathematical expression

 ## Interpreter ##

 These plugins start an interpreter and allow you to use a bindings.